ksharma6/ksharma6/README.md

 My name is Kishen Sharma and I am an aspiring ML Engineer in the Bay Area.
 Thanks for stopping by :)

 ### What I'm currently working on 📚
-Presently I am contributing to the Sktime package in my freet ime while I am not supporting the Department of Biomedical Datascience at Stanford School of Medicine.
+Presently I am contributing to the Sktime package in my free time while I am not supporting the Department of Biomedical Data Science at Stanford School of Medicine.

 #### My languages and a few of my favorite technologies